-Before issuing a final investigation report (Final Investigation Report), the Investigator will send to the Complainant and Respondent, and their respective Support Advisors, 42 if any, all evidence (including evidence upon which the University does not intend to rely) obtained as part of the investigation that is Directly Related to the allegations raised in the Formal Complaint (Preliminary Investigation Report).
-This includes inculpatory or exculpatory evidence whether obtained from a Party or other source, redacted if required by law.
+After gathering evidence and before issuing a Final Investigation Report, the Investigator will share with the Complainant and Respondent,2 all evidence (including, in an Addendum B case, evidence upon which the University does not intend to rely) obtained as part of the investigation that is Relevant (single investigator process or Addendum A) or Directly Related (Addendum B) to the allegations raised in the Formal Complaint (Preliminary Investigation Report).
+In matters proceeding under Addendum A or Addendum B, the Preliminary Investigation Report will also identify the material facts - disputed and undisputed, with explanations as to why any material fact is disputed.

-Each Party will be given a minimum of 10 Working Days for the initial Review of Evidence to respond to the list of disputed facts and evidence and submit additional questions for the other Party and witnesses.
-This timeframe may be extended at the discretion of the Title IX Coordinator (either on their own or in response to a Party's request).
-The extension must be made available to both Parties, who must be notified as such.
-During the Review of Evidence, each Party may:
+Each Party will be given a minimum of 10 Working Days for the initial Review of Evidence to respond to the list of disputed facts and evidence and submit additional questions for the other Party and witnesses During the Review of Evidence, each Party may: